 This workshop exposes the participants to the:

 - Guidelines for setting and evaluating essay questions.

 - Guidelines for setting and evaluating objective questions.

 This workshop gives the delegates, who are newly joined Ph.D. scholars, an insight into how to:

 - Use a library effectively

 - The importance of developing soft skills

-- Understand basics of ethics in biomedical research, informed consent et
+- Understand the basics of ethics in biomedical research, informed consent et

 Postgraduate Orientation Workshop (Duration: 3 days)

-- Select a topic for research, write synopsis, understand statistics, plan and implement research design.
+- Select a topic for research, write a synopsis, understand statistics, and plan and implement the research design.